ZinZinAyeChan/ZinZinAyeChan/README.md

 I'm a data enthusiast based in Sydney.

-BCom in Business Analytics and Accounting, Macquarie University.
-WAM 81, 2024 Merit List.
+BCom in Business Analytics and Accounting from Macquarie University.

 I analyse customer and sales data, build models, and turn findings into recommendations that people actually act on.
 I've presented to clients, teams, and senior leadership — and I know how to make data make sense to a non-technical audience.

-Feel free to browse my work, connect, or just drop a message!

----

-## 🔨 What I've built

-Customer segmentation models.
+**What I've built:** Customer segmentation models.
 Interactive dashboards for a real client.
 Price prediction models.
 Time series forecasts.
 Regression and ANOVA analyses.
 All with a clear business recommendation at the end.

+**What I do:** SQL querying · data cleaning · exploratory data analysis · statistical modelling · machine learning · dashboard design · stakeholder reporting

+**Currently working on:** Practising SQL on real datasets · publishing dashboards to Tableau Public · working through consulting case studies

+Feel free to browse my work, connect, or just drop a message!

 ---